devpunks/snuggsi/README.md

 Since we [previously declared a `{planet}` token](#live-tokens) within your `<hello-world>` element we need to also define a `class property` **of the same name** to replace the `{planet}` token with a value.

-Class properties may look like typical Javascript Functions.
-However they are treated as properties. _(called without parenthesis)_. `class` properties are described by using the [`get`ter](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/get) and [`set`ter](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/set) annotations before the name.
+Class properties may look like typical JavaScript Functions.
+However, they are treated as properties. _(called without parenthesis)_. `class` properties are described by using the [`get`ter](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/get) and [`set`ter](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/set) annotations before the name.

-Let's add a property to your `class` definition and give `{planet}` some life :
+Let's add a property to your `class` definition and give `{planet}` some life:

 ```javascript
 // <hello-world> … {planet} … </hello-world>